omilescuvlad/file_organiser/README.md

 ### Ensure Python 3.x is installed on your system.

 ### Usage
+Place the files you want to organise in a new folder with the name "files".
 Place the script in the directory you want to organize or specify the target directory within the script.

 Run the script: